-Access Center processes referrals from various sources, such as doctors' offices, Department of Juvenile Justice, County Health Departments, etc., and schedules intake Biopsychosocial Evaluations for all 11 Meridian clinics and over 50 clinicians.
-Access Center also schedules the Post-Inpatient Therapy appointments as follow-up for clients who have been discharged from our inpatient Acute Care facilities.
-In addition to scheduling, Access Center processes program-specific Internal Referrals for the following: Buprenorphine Clinic; Vivitrol Clinic, Bridge House Residential, MIST Residential, and Recovery Center.
+Access Center processes referrals from various sources, such as doctors' offices, Department of Juvenile Justice, County Health Departments, Schools, etc and can schedule both in person and telehealth intake Biopsychosocial Evaluations for all 13 Meridian Clinic and telehealth.
+Access Center also schedules the Post-Inpatient Therapy appointments as follow-up for clients who have been discharged from inpatient Acute Care facilities and Correctional facilities.
+In addition to scheduling, Access Center begins processes program-specific Internal Referrals for the following: Buprenorphine Clinic; Vivitrol Clinic, Bridge House Residential, MIST Residential, and Recovery Center.